What is Market Penetration?

 In theory, there is still a segment of the population, about 40%, to be exact, that remains untapped.
 It means that there is still a potential for the telecom firm to grow in that particular country.
 Similarly, in a country with about 20% of the population being untapped, the growth opportunity is lower.

-In such a situation, the market will be referred to as a saturated market, which means that opportunities for growth are little to there are none at all.
+In such a situation, the market will be referred to as a saturated market, which means that opportunities for growth are small.
 Existing companies already hold much of the market share, leaving little room for sales growth.

 Market Penetration for Companies